Sustainability indices are compound indices for listed companies that bring together the best companies for sustainability and CSR performance.

 Since the very start of the project in 2003, Eni has participated in the assessment by compiling the CDP Climate Change questionnaire, and has always distinguished itself for its openness in matters of climate change.

-Eni shares confirmed for the twelfth consecutive year in the six-monthly review of December 2018.
+Eni shares confirmed for the thirteenth consecutive year in the six-monthly review of June 2019.

 The selection of shares for the index is made by committee independent of the FTSE Group from a sample of over 2000 international companies listed on FTSE indices.

 The specialised index includes only companies the meet specific economic, environmental and social requirements based on over 300 indicators drawn from publicly available sources and assessed by FTSE ESG proprietary methodology.